bikeshaving/crank/website/guides/03-components.md

 console.log(document.body.innerHTML); // "<div>Hello World</div>"
 ```

 Component elements can be passed children just as host elements can.
-The `createElement` function will add children to the props object under the name `children`, and it is up to the component to place the children somewhere in the returned element tree.
-If you don’t use the `children` prop, it will be ignored.
+The `createElement` function will add children to the props object under the name `children`, and it is up to the component to place these children somewhere in the returned element tree.
+If you don’t use the `children` prop, it will not appear in the rendered output.

 ```js
 function Greeting({name, children}) {